openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Bullseye Root on ZFS.rst

    **Hint:** If you are creating a mirror or raidz topology, repeat the ``/etc/crypttab`` entries for ``luks2``, etc. adjusting for each disk.

-   If you're using keyfiles to decrypt your root system at boot, then you'll have to prepare a special ``crypttab`` for the initramfs.
+   If you're using `keyfiles <https://cryptsetup-team.pages.debian.net/cryptsetup/README.initramfs.html#storing-keyfiles-directly-in-the-initrd>`_ or a `keyscript <https://cryptsetup-team.pages.debian.net/cryptsetup/README.keyctl.html>`_ to decrypt your root system at boot, then you'll have to prepare a special ``crypttab`` for the initramfs.
 This is necessary because the boot scripts expect to find the crypttab at ``/conf/conf.d/cryptroot`` inside the image, and the format of that file differs slightly to the native crypttab.
 You can generate the correct format with a command like this::

      awk '/^luks.*/ {print "target=" $1 ",source=" $2 ",keyscript=cat,key=/cryptroot/keyfiles/" $1 ".key"}' /etc/crypttab

    The output should be something like this::

      target=luks-zfs1,source=UUID=a1234567-b123-c456-d789-abcdef012345,keyscript=cat,key=/cryptroot/keyfiles/luks-zfs1.key
      target=luks-zfs2,source=UUID=e7654321-f321-a654-b987-012345abcdef,keyscript=cat,key=/cryptroot/keyfiles/luks-zfs2.key

-   **Note:** Storing your keyfiles in your initramfs is insecure in that if the initramfs image is stored on an unecrypted volume an attacker with phsyical access could trivially unlock your disks.
-Additionally if the initrmafs image on disk is readable by other users then anyone could also extract your keys.
+   **Note:** Storing your keyfiles in initramfs on an unencrypted ``/boot`` volume is insecure because an attacker with phsyical access could trivially unlock your disks.
+Additionally if the initramfs image on disk is readable by other users then anyone could also extract your keys.
+See the `official Debian cryptsetup documentation <https://cryptsetup-team.pages.debian.net/cryptsetup/>`_ for more information.

 #.
 Install GRUB